luis-cj/data-science-british-airways/README.md

-# Data science project: British Airways experience (IN PROGRESS)
+# Data science project: British Airways experience
 Data science project as part of the British Airways data science virtual programme, where it is required to analyse customer satisfaction and build predictive models.

 This is a virtual experience programme that includes differents tasks, such a exploring data sources and finding out new patterns and insights relevant for the business, as well as developing machine learning models.